Subtract line 25 from line 15 and enter the result.

 Qualifications for Exemption from Tax

 If you qualify for the low income exemption as explained below, enter the words “low income exemption” in the area to the left of your net income figure on line 26.
-Enter zero on line 55 and complete the remainder of the return.
+Skip lines 27-54, then enter zero on line 55 and complete the remainder of the return.

 If you do not owe tax:

-Even if you owe no tax, you must file an income tax return to get a refund of any refundable Iowa credits or any Iowa tax withheld.
+Even if you owe no tax, you must file an income tax return to receive a refund of any refundable Iowa tax credits or any Iowa tax withheld.

 If you are exempt from tax:

-If you are exempt from tax, you may want to change your IA W-4 (pdf) form with your employer to eliminate state withholding from your wages.
+If you are exempt from tax, you may want to change your IA W-4 form with your employer to eliminate state withholding from your wages.
+Use our Withholding Estimator to review your W-4.

 Income included to determine exemption: